BrockWW/Nuclear-FossilFuel_Energy/README.md

 # Nuclear-FossileFuel_Energy
 Data project analyzing nuclear energy and fossil fuel trends.
+This is not a full lifecycle analysis, but rather focuses on fuel and emissions for electricity generation only.

 [Roadmap](Roadmap.md) includes a step by step walkthrough of this project created to guide it towards completion.